 Washington, Sept.
-27.-Treasury officials are delighted with the increase in the receipts of internal revenue, declaring that it is a harbinger of prosper-ity.
-The receipts from this source in August of this year aggregated \$20,-286,735, an increase of nearly \$2,000,-000 over the amount collected in the corresponding month in 1908.
-Upon all articles against which internal revenue taxation is assessed increases were recorded in August of this year as compared with the returns for the corresponding month of a year ago.
-More than that, \$9,000,000 was collected in taxes on spirits, an increase of nearly \$600,000.
-The sum of \$4,740,063 was of the infant was brought to this city collected on tobacco.
-The remainder was in two shoe boxes telescoped together, collected on miscellaneous articles.
-TROUBLE AT GLACE BAY Discussed by Canadian Trade an Labor Congress Last Night.
+27.-Treasury officials are delighted with the increase in the receipts of internal revenue, declaring that it is a harbinger of prosperity.
+The receipts from this source in August of this year aggregated \$20,-286,735, an increase of nearly \$2,000,-200 over the amount collected in the corresponding month in 1908.

+Upon all articles against which inter nal revenue taxation is assessed increases were recorded in August of this year as compared with the returns for corresponding month of a year ago.
+More than that, \$9,000,000 was collected eforth about the throat of the infant or by throttling by hand, or both.

+"I further find that the dead body of the infant was brought to this city in two sloes boxes telescoped tegether, collected on tobacco.
+The remainder was collected on miscellaneous articles.

+TROUBLE AT GLACE BAT

+Discussed by Canadian Trade Labor Congress Last Hight.

-Immigration of Orientals Was Alac Under Consideration There Are New 36,071 Members in the Federation.
+Immigration of Orientals Was Ale Under Consideration.

+There Are New 36,071 Members i the Federation.

 Quebec despatch: "So long as there is one hungry child in Canada, so long shall the laborers of America be interested.
 So long as there is one woman in Canada who does not enjoy the legitimate privileges of womanhood, the laborers will not cease to endeavor to better her position.
 We are one people, one flesh, and one blood, and the closer our union the better shall we be able to battle against the avarice and injustice of the employers."

 So said Jerome Jones, fraternal delegate from the American Federation of Labor, in an address before the Labor Congress this morning.
 At the conclusion of his address Mr. Jones was presented with a handsome gold watch on behalf of the congress and as a souvenir of the occasion.
+The presentation was made by Mr. Landers, of Hamat the evening session.
+One was in regard to the mine workers' trouble at Glace Bay, a resolution being adopted calling upon the Federal Government mission to Glace Bay.

-The presentation was made by Mr. Landers, of Ham- There was a short session of the convention this afternoon, during the progress of which Mr. A. Verville, president of the congress, made a striking address upon the subject of education.
+There was a short session of the convention this afternoon, during the progress of which Mr. A. Verville, president of the congress, made a striking address upon the subject of education.
 At the conclusion of the session the delegates had a sail on the river.
-Two important discussions took place at the evening session.
-One was in regard to the mine workers' trouble at Glace Bay, a resolution being adopted calling upon the Federal Government to immediately appoint a royal commission to investigate the situation at Glace Bay, the calling out of the militia, the conduct of the militia, and the whole state of affairs existing between the mine workers and the com- The other question which created discussion was the immigration of Orientals, the resolution from the British Columbia delegate pledging the congress to use its influence to cecure protection for Canadian workingmen from the "hordes of coolies" from the coast.
-From the text of the resolution it was not altogether satisfactory to some of the delegates, who thought that there should be some definite statistics for the executive when they went before the Government.
-It was stated that the situation was not as serious now as it was formerly or until the coming into effect of the Lemieux agreement.
-This was not the general opinion, however, for one delegate said that Japanese immigration had trebled since then.
+Two important discussions took place tween the Dany. discussion British Colum congress to a protection for from the "how coast.
+From tion it was no to some of the that there sho statistics for the went before the 6 stated that the si serious now as it v the coming into ef.

+militia, the

+the whole

+agreement.
+This was opinion, however, for one delegate said that Japanese immigration had trebled since then.
 The Oriental immigrants had already ruined the cooks and waiters and the Tailors' Union in British Columbia, and had practically secured control of the fishing industry.
-According to the British Columbia delegate, there were 500 miles of border. with only two immigration offices, and hundreds of Orientals came through of Isidere Bourassa Accused of Dynawhom no record could be had. resolution was finally adopted.
-Resolutions in regard to the eighthour day, inspection of ships, abolition of the Senate, old-age pensions, technical education, etc., were also passed. he report of the secretary-treasurer showed that there were 36,071 members affiliated with the congress, made up of 467 trades councils and unions.
+According to the British Columbia defe gate, there were 500 miles of border. with only two immigration offices, and hundreds of Orientals came through of whom no record could be had. resolution was finally adopted.

+Resolutions in regard to the eighthour day, inspection of ships, abolition of the Senate, old-age pensions, technical education, etc., were also he report of the secretary-treasurer showed that there were 36,071 members affiliated with the congress, made up of 467 trades councils and unions.

 BOGUS CHEQUES.